 When you first open the app, you will be shown the Home Tab which is split into three main areas :-

-- Main Content area - Providing Start New Compare and Open a Preset functionality.
+- Main Content area - Providing Start New Compare and Open, Edit or Schedule a Preset functionality.

 - Log area - Provides in app user feedback.
 The Log is also permanently saved to file.

 - Sync Queue area - Provides real time status and feedback of Sync Queue operations.

 Folder Sync uses an Action Menu Button throughout the app to provide access to context specific features.is used from macOS Big Sur onwards

 The basic workflow of the app is to use Compare Tabs to compare two folders and to setup and configure Presets.
 Whenever two folders are compared, a Preset is automatically saved using the default naming format of Compare: /Left/Folder/Path With: /Right/Folder/Path.
 Presets can be renamed if desired.